 Registration for the Edit-a-Thon is FREE but required to participate.

 Participants in or around the Austin, TX area are welcome to join the edit-a-thon in person on UT Austin's campus.
-Room location information will be announced later!
+We will meet in the Data Lab inside the Scholar's Lab on the ground floor of the Perry Castañeda Library.
+More information about directions, parking, bathrooms, etc can be found here.

 Wikipedia is a free, online encyclopedia written and edited by a community of users.
 It is one of the most used websites and anyone with access to the internet can contribute.
 However in the US, around 80% of Wikipedia editors are cis men.
 Moreover, only about 20% of biographies on Wikipedia are about cis women.
 There isn't even data on the number of biographies about trans and non-binary folks.